dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

   * The input is too small to benefit from any kind of vectorization.
 * Neither `Vector128` or  `Vector256` are accelerated.

-It's possible to implement tests that cover some of the scenarios based on the size, but it's impossible to toggle hardware acceleration from unit test level.
+It's possible to implement tests that cover some of the scenarios based on the size, but it's impossible to toggle hardware acceleration at the unit test level.
 It can be controlled with environment variables before .NET process is started:

 * When `DOTNET_EnableAVX2` is set to `0`, `Vector256.IsHardwareAccelerated` returns `false`.
-* When `DOTNET_EnableAVX` is set to `0`, `Vector128.IsHardwareAccelerated` returns `false`.
-* When `DOTNET_EnableHWIntrinsic` is set to `0`, not only both mentioned APIs return `false`, but also `Vector64.IsHardwareAccelerated` and `Vector.IsHardwareAccelerated`.
+* When `DOTNET_EnableHWIntrinsic` is set to `0`, not only do both mentioned APIs return `false`, but so also do `Vector64.IsHardwareAccelerated` and `Vector.IsHardwareAccelerated`.

-Assuming that we run the tests on an `x64` machine that supports `Vector256` we need to write tests that cover all size scenarios and run them with:
+Assuming that we run the tests on an `x64` machine that supports `Vector256`, we need to write tests that cover all size scenarios and run them with:
 * no custom settings
 * `DOTNET_EnableAVX2=0`
-* `DOTNET_EnableAVX=0` (it can be skipped if `Vector64<T>` and `Vector<T>` are not involved)
 * `DOTNET_EnableHWIntrinsic=0`

 ### Benchmarking